Macjutsu/super/README.md

  - You must provide credentials that can authorize macOS software update MDM commands via the Jamf Pro API.
  - The Jamf Pro API credentials you provide are stored in the System Keychain and can be viewed by other admin users.
  - The default Jamf Pro privileges required for this account are "Jamf Pro Server Objects > Computers > Create & Read" and "Jamf Pro Server Actions > Send Computer Remote Command to Download and Install macOS Update".
- - You can significantly reduce the security risk of this account by removing the "Computers > Read" privilege requirement via a custom Configuration Profile for the preference domain `com.macjutsu.super` containing the following: `<key>JamfProID</key> <string>$JSSID</string>`
+ - You can significantly reduce the security risk of this account by removing the "Computers > Read" privilege requirement.
+However, this requires deploying a custom Configuration Profile for the preference domain `com.macjutsu.super` containing the following: `<key>JamfProID</key> <string>$JSSID</string>`

-_If multiple authentication methods are provided, the priority order is as follows: an existing local account, the local service account, and finally the Jamf Pro API credentials._
+_If multiple valid authorization methods are provided, the priority order is as follows: an existing local account, the local service account, and finally the Jamf Pro API credentials._

 ### Installation

 __To install and run locally:__
 1. Make sure the S.U.P.E.R.M.A.N. script (named just `super`) has appropriate execute permissions and then run it like any other local management script: `sudo /wherever/the/heck/you/downloaded/super --help`
-2. The super script automatically installs itself (and various other accoutrements) anytime it's ran from outside it's working folder, which is defaulted to /Library/Management/super.
+2. The super script automatically installs itself (and various other accoutrements) anytime it's ran from outside its working folder, which is defaulted to /Library/Management/super.
 3. There's no step three.
 After self-installation, super automatically restarts itself with your previously specified options and, if necessary, creates a LaunchDaemon to keep things going.

 __To deploy via Jamf Pro:__